telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/general-information.md

 * public static void Export(Workbook workbook, string extension, Stream output)

-The *Formats and Conversion* section contains three separate articles dedicated on each of the format providers and one article that illustrates how to work with the [WorkbookFormatProvidersManager]({%slug radspreadprocessing-formats-and-conversion-format-providers-manager%}) class.
+The *Formats and Conversion* section contains four separate folders dedicated on each of the format providers and one article that illustrates how to work with the [WorkbookFormatProvidersManager]({%slug radspreadprocessing-formats-and-conversion-format-providers-manager%}) class.

 ## See Also